Pensions explained

 • Get flexible access to your savings: take the income you need when you need it

-• Buy a secure income: receive a guaranteed regular income for the rest of your life.
+• Buy a secure income: receive a guaranteed regular income (an annuity) for the rest of your life.

 Of course, there's no rush to do anything.
 You can make a decision when it feels right for you, and you can even take a combination of options.